microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

     * Create a new solution file
     * Add the Phone Call entity table to the new solution file, including the existing Quick Create form
     * Create a new custom field in the Phone entity table, of type Yes/No
-    * Update the javascript to reference the name of your custom field
+    * Update the JavaScript to reference the name of your custom field
-    * Add the javascript file as a web resource in your solution file, then add the library to the Quick Create form's OnLoad properties
+    * Add the JavaScript file as a web resource in your solution file, then add the library to the Quick Create form's OnLoad properties
     * Add the new custom field to the Quick Create form, and assign the initiatePhoneCallWindow function to the OnChange event
     * Save and Publish All Customizations